-- SGLT-2 inhibitors: this class of medication promotes the excretion of glucose via urination to lower blood glucose levels.
+- SGLT-2 inhibitors: This class of medication includes canagliflozin and dapagliflozin.
+They work by promoting the excretion of glucose through urination to lower blood glucose levels.
 In addition to lowering blood sugar, this class has shown effectiveness in promoting weight loss, as well as a modest drop in blood pressure.

 Doctors may recommend one or more types of medications to help control diabetes.
 While taking medications, it's important for people with diabetes to regularly test their blood glucose levels at home.
 There are many different blood glucose meters available on the market.
 Speak to a doctor or pharmacist about these meters to help you select the best meter for your needs.

 As part of proper diabetes management, it is important to be aware of the symptoms of abnormal blood glucose levels and know how to properly monitor your blood glucose levels using a home glucose meter.
 You should remember to always keep glucose tablets or candies containing sugar with you at all times to manage low blood glucose levels (hypoglycemia).
 Symptoms of low blood glucose include:

 To prevent complications, it's important to follow your diabetes management plan with a well-balanced diet and exercise.
 If you take medications for your diabetes, it is important to take them exactly as prescribed by your doctor.

 Here are some tips to help you stay healthy and prevent some of the long-term complications: